 Foreigners have also been targets of a number of scams when travelling in China.
 An increasing number of tourists are being approached and invited for a drink at a teahouse, cafe or bar nearby for an number of reasons including “to practice English”.
 Afterwards the tourist is presented with a vastly inflated bill and is not permitted to leave until they pay the bill by credit card.
 Physical violence, including serious assault, and credit card skimming or duplication has occurred.

 There have been reports of foreign travellers being drugged and robbed in China after accepting offers of food, drink or transportation from strangers.

 There have been incidents of ATM scams including the use of fake ATMs that take the user's card.
 ATM robberies are also common.
 It is recommended you use ATMs when accompanied, inside a secure place such as a bank, and during daylight hours to reduce risks.

 If you are the victim of petty crime or a scam, you should report it immediately to the local police.
 Even though they may not be able to get your money or goods back, they can issue you with an official loss report for insurance purposes.

 For further information on how to reduce your risk on various types of scams visit the Australian Competition and Consumer Commission's SCAMwatch website at www.scamwatch.gov.au .

-There is a risk of armed bandit attacks in remote areas bordering Pakistan, Myanmar, Laos, Vietnam and Russia.
+There is a risk of armed bandit attacks in remote areas bordering Pakistan, Burma, Laos, Vietnam and Russia.
 You should be vigilant if travelling in these areas.